Azure/cortana-intelligence-quality-assurance/Automated Deployment Guide/Post Deployment Instructions.md

 ### Visualize Energy Data from Database

-The essential goal of this part is to get the demand forecast of each region and visualize it.
-Power BI can directly connect to an Azure SQL database as its data source, where the prediction results are stored.
+The essential goal of this part is to get the failure predictions and visualize it.
+Power BI can directly connect to an Azure SQL DW as its data source, where the prediction results are stored.

 > Note:  1) In this step, the prerequisite is to download and install the free software [Power BI desktop](https://powerbi.microsoft.com/desktop).
 2) We recommend you start this process 2-3 hours after you deploy the solution so that you have more data points to visualize.